Wangdai-0800/ACON_Keras/README.md

 # ACON_Keras
-An unofficial inplementation of ACON follows: https://github.com/nmaac/acon
+An unofficial inplementation of ACON using Keras follows: https://github.com/nmaac/acon